 Frankfort is a medium-sized city located in the state of Kentucky.
 With a population of 27,755 people and 11 constituent neighborhoods, Frankfort is the 14th largest community in Kentucky.

-Frankfort is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Frankfort isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Frankfort are a mix of both white- and blue-collar jobs.
 Overall, Frankfort is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Frankfort who work in office and administrative support (14.96%), sales jobs (9.06%), and management occupations (8.14%).

 Also of interest is that Frankfort has more people living here who work in computers and math than 95% of the places in the US.